Ghaderpour/LSWAVE-SignalProcessing/README.md

 # The codes are developed by Ebrahim Ghaderpour, the corresponding author of the paper entitled:

-# "LSWAVE: A MATLAB software for the least-squares wavelet and cross-wavelet analyses"
+# "LSWAVE: a MATLAB software for the least-squares wavelet and cross-wavelet analyses"

 # written by Ebrahim Ghaderpour and Spiros D. Pagiatakis